vuejs/v2.vuejs.org/src/v2/guide/installation.md

 When using `vue-loader` or `vueify`, templates inside `*.vue` files are pre-compiled into JavaScript at build time.
 You don't really need the compiler in the final bundle, and can therefore use the runtime-only build.

 Since the runtime-only builds are roughly 30% lighter-weight than their full-build counterparts, you should use it whenever you can.
-If you still wish to use the full build instead, you need to configure an alias in your bundler:
+If you still wish to use the full build instead, you need to configure an alias in your bundler or [set the appropriate config flag](https://cli.vuejs.org/config/#runtimecompiler):

 #### Webpack